Our Worship

 FUNERALS AND MEMORIAL SERVICES

 The life of any baptized Christian who has died may be celebrated at St. Andrew’s.
 The service may be a funeral or a memorial service with both liturgies typically including celebration of the Holy Eucharist.
-All arrangements are made in consultation with the Priest-in-Charge.
+All arrangements are made in consultation with the Parish.

 St. Andrew’s Close, the enclosed garden adjacent to the church, provides engraved memorial plaques and burial spaces for cremated remains of members and friends of the parish.
-The Close is governed by a committee appointed by
+The Close is governed by a committee appointed by the Vestry.

 The life of any baptized Christian who has died may be celebrated at St. Andrew’s.
 The service may be a funeral or a memorial service with both liturgies typically including celebration of the Holy Eucharist.
-All arrangements are made in consultation with the Priest-in-Charge.
+All arrangements are made in consultation with the Parish.

 St. Andrew’s Close, the enclosed garden adjacent to the church, provides engraved memorial plaques and burial spaces for cremated remains of members and friends of the parish.
-The Close is governed by a committee appointed by
+The Close is governed by a committee appointed by the Vestry.

 PARISH PRAYER LIST

-Please contact our Parish Office if you would like to add a name to our parish Prayer List: 860-927-3486 or at office.sa.kent@gmail.com.
+Please contact our Parish Office if you would like to add a name to our parish Prayer List: 860-927-3486 or at [email protected].
 It is helpful to indicate how long you would like the name to be kept on the list.
 We remember the faithful departed during the two weeks after their deaths, and on those Sundays when you ask for their names to be included.

-Please contact our Parish Office if you would like to add a name to our parish Prayer List: 860-927-3486 or at office.sa.kent@gmail.com.
+Please contact our Parish Office if you would like to add a name to our parish Prayer List: 860-927-3486 or at [email protected].
 It is helpful to indicate how long you would like the name to be kept on the list.
 We remember the faithful departed during the two weeks after their deaths, and on those Sundays when you ask for their names to be included.